Neuroblox/.github/profile/README.md

 Neuroblox models compile into high-performance numerical kernels, enabling practical exploration of large parameter spaces and the execution of optimization experiments that would be infeasible on other platforms.

+A list of publications using Neuroblox, and links to the code behind those publications, can be found at www.neuroblox.ai/pubs

 ## Licensing

 Neuroblox is free for non-commercial and academic use.
 For full details of the license, see